 Bill Clinton is the President of the United States.
 Madeline Albright becomes the first woman to serve as Secretary of State.
 Princess Diana is killed in a car crash in Paris.
 A computer, Deep Blue defeats Garry Kasparov in chess.
 The Lion King premiers on Broadway.
 The films “Titanic,” “Men in Black” and “As Good As It Gets” are released.
 The NASA Pathfinder successfully lands on Mars.
 The last Woolworth’s store closes.
 OJ Simpson is found liable in a civil suit filed by the families of Nicole Brown and Ron Goldman.
 Curt Flood, Allen Ginsberg, Jimmy Stewart, Michael Hedges and James Michener die.

 There are 50 states in the Union.

-To read prior years, click on the Table of Contents link below:
+To read prior posts, click on the Table of Contents link below: